moonymango/enmovito/memory-bank/progress.md

      - Moved `fahrenheit_to_celsius` to DataHandler class
      - Moved `setup_viz_panel` to VisualizationPanel class
      - Refactored `on_plot_requested` to use VisualizationPanel's generate_plot method
+     - Moved all main window functionality from Enmovito class to MainWindow class

 ### Upcoming Milestones